TheArturthur/CoppermindScraper/Cosmere/Renarin.md

 Renarin is very friendly with [[Rlain\|Rlain]] and often goes out of his way to speak with him.
 He has romantic feelings towards [[Rlain\|Rlain]], though he has not yet told anyone else about it.
 Renarin is the one that recommends to [[Sja-anat\|Sja-anat]] that she send [[Tumi\|Tumi]] to bond with Rlain.

 ## Quotes
 >“*What of you, young Prince Renarin?
 Your father wishes me to leave you alone.
-Can you speak, yet say nothing ridiculous?“Nothing ridiculous,” Renarin said slowly.*”
+Can you speak, yet say nothing ridiculous?*
-\-Wit and Renarin[17]
+\-“Nothing ridiculous,” Renarin said slowly.

 >“*Kid, you're the expert on what’s weird.
 We’ll trust your word.*”